 I want to double major.
 Is this possible with a music degree?

 Students are admitted to The University of Texas at Austin with a single major.
 By following application procedures and meeting admission requirements, students may add a second major after completing 30 semester hours (usually one year) of coursework in residence at the university.
-Approval of the student's application for simultaneous major will take into account the student's ability to graduate within four years of entering the university.
+Approval of the student's application for a double major will take into account the student's ability to graduate within four years of entering the university.
 Please visit the Undergraduate Catalog for additional information.

-Although you cannot officially declare a simultaneous major until you've earned 30 hours, you can take classes during that first year that will eventually count toward your second degree.
+Although you cannot officially declare a second major until you've earned 30 hours, you can take classes during that first year that will eventually count toward your second degree.
 We usually recommend that students start out in music since many of our music major classes are restricted.
 There is one degree that is an exception to this 30-hour rule.
-If you are admitted to Liberal Arts Plan II Honors Program you can declare two majors from the beginning.
+If you are admitted to the Liberal Arts Plan II Honors Program you may be approved to declare two majors from the beginning.

 Keep in mind that you will be very busy if you decide to pursue a second major.
 Music is a very time-consuming degree, as are many other degrees at the university.
 The music degree plan that lends itself the most easily to a double major is the Bachelor of Arts in Music, due to the larger number of elective hours that are built into that degree.